What Is Prezista?

 This list may not describe all possible side effects.
 Call your doctor or healthcare provider for advice about side effects.
 You may report side effects to the FDA at 1-800-FDA-1088.

 Patients taking HIV medications for the first time may take a combination of HIV medications.
-A doctor may prescribe Prezista, low-dose ritonavir (Norvir), and tenofovir and emtricitabine (Truvada).
-This is known as a PI-based regimen.
+A doctor may prescribe Prezista, low-dose ritonavir (Norvir), and tenofovir and emtricitabine (Truvada), for first-time treatment.
+This is known as a protease inhibitor (PI) based regimen.

-Prezista in tablets and oral suspension should be stored at room temperature, around 25 degrees Celsius or 77 degrees Fahrenheit.
+Prezista in tablets and oral suspension should be stored at room temperature, 77 degrees Fahrenheit (25 degrees Celsius).
+Prezista may be stored briefly at temperatures of 59 degrees to 86 degrees Fahrenheit (15 degrees to 30 degrees Celsius).
 Excess heat can be damaging.
-Do not refrigerate or freeze the oral suspension form and keep it in its original container.
+Don’t refrigerate or freeze the oral suspension form and keep it in its original container.